jlries61/Distributed-SPM/README.md

 * transfer_data2.job.xml

 In all four cases, change the value of `target_host` to the name or IP address of the appropriate slave machine.
 Use the name specified in `agent1.process_class.xml` in `transfer_cmd1.job.xml` and `transfer_cmd2.job.xml`.
 Use the name specified in `agent2.process_class.xml` in `transfer_data1.job.xml` and `transfer_data2.job.xml`.
 Also, change the usernames and passwords to the ones you are actually using.

+# Running the example

+With your web browser, log into (https://localhost:4446).
+Assuming all is well, you will see something like this:

+!(pics/HomePage.png)